Skip to main content

 Real-World Impact

 Technology built within the semiconductor industry powers tools and systems used by billions of people every day.
-From mobile devices to AI-powered healthcare and autonomous systems, the work can have a visible impact on a global scale.
+From mobile devices to AI-powered healthcare and autonomous systems, the impact is seen on a global scale.

 A Fast-Moving Industry

 The industry evolves quickly as AI, cloud computing, and connected technologies continue to grow.
-New ideas move rapidly from research into real-world products, creating constant opportunities to learn and adapt.
+At Arm, new ideas move with urgency from research into real-world products, creating constant opportunities to learn and adapt.

 Building the Future of AI

 As AI systems become more advanced, demand is growing for faster, more efficient computing.
-Arm is expanding its compute platform and silicon technologies to help support next-generation AI infrastructure and large-scale computing systems.
+Arm is expanding its compute platform to include Arm-designed silicon products to help support next-generation of AI

 Technology at Global Scale

-Arm architectures have been used in more than 350 billion chips, powering devices used by 100% of the world’s connected population and supporting a global technology ecosystem.
+Arm architectures have been used in more than 325 billion chips, touching 100% of the connected global population to power a global technology ecosystem.

 Different Paths into the Industry

-There is no single route into semiconductors or technology.
+There is no single route into semiconductors or technology careers.
 People enter the industry through different backgrounds and experiences, building skills over time through learning, experimentation, and practical projects.

 How Do I Get Started in Tech?